jfmatth/jfmatth/README.md

 ### Hi there 👋

-- ⚡ Giving a talk on PIKU at Scale21 this year in Pasadena, CA
-- ⚡ **Looking for work**
+- ⚡ Excited to start a job at Public Storage as Director, Cloud Opertions.
 - 🔭 I’m currently working on my Kubernetes clusters using Helm
 - 🌱 I’m currently learning Azure networking